-People can own various owls in the UK, but in the United States, you cannot own a snowy owl as a pet, or any other native owl.
+People can own various owls in the UK, but in the United States, you cannot own a snowy owl—or any other native owl—as a pet.
 They are federally protected under the Migratory Bird Treaty Act.
-Under the same law, you cannot even posses one of their feathers without a permit from the U.S Fish and Wildlife Service.
+Under the same law, you cannot even possess one of their feathers without a permit from the U.S Fish and Wildlife Service.

 Permits for native raptor possession are issued only for educational purposes and for falconers.
 The process of becoming a legal falconer is exceptionally complex and requires training, so this is certainly not casual pet ownership.
-Other native owl owners are professional animal educators and nature center affiliates, so without this standing you won’t be able to possess any native raptor.
+Other native owl owners are professional animal educators and nature center affiliates, so without this standing, you won’t be able to possess any native raptor.

 Owls certainly aren’t good pets for the majority of potential bird owners, including those interested in other falcons.

 For people who are used to keeping parrots, perhaps expecting that they could keep an owl (especially a Eurasian owl) in a large macaw cage in their house, they should be turned off to the idea of keeping these animals when they learn about their requirements in captivity.
 Relative to their (already large) size, they need an extremely large outdoor enclosure for adequate welfare (or indoors, if you really do have that kind of space to dedicate).

-- Owls and other birds of prey are kept in what’s called a mews.
+- Owls and other birds of prey are kept in what’s called a mew.
 These are essentially completely enclosed, large, outdoor, wooden enclosures.
-The sides should be composed of slats that allow in some light and air exchange but are not too far spaced apart as to cause discomfort to the animal and potentially be accessible to outdoor animals.
+The sides should be composed of slats that allow in some light and air but are not too far spaced apart as to cause discomfort to the animal and potentially be accessible to outdoor animals.